Skin allergies

 What are skin allergies?

 Skin allergies are an immune reaction produced by the presence or contact with certain substances or products (allergens).
-Reactions can vary depending on the product that causes the allergy to the person: perfumes, lotions, cosmetics, flowers, foods.
+Reactions can vary depending on the product that causes the allergy to the person: perfumes, lotions, cosmetics, flowers, or even foods.
 In addition, there are different types of skin allergies: food allergy, contact dermatitis, and atopy.

 What are the different types of skin allergies?